doccaz/scc-tools/README.md

 # Usage: vercheck.py [-l|--list-products] -p|--product=product id -n|--name <package name> [-s|--short] [-v|--verbose]  [-1|--show-unknown] [-2|--show-differences] [-3|--show-uptodate] [-d|--supportconfig]
 ```

-It uses compression, and a single urllib3 connection, to minimize the impact on the public server as much as possible.
+It uses compression, and a single urllib3 pool instance, to minimize the impact on the public server as much as possible.
+In order to speed things up, I open multiple threads and consume the RPM list slowly.
 I also tried to use all resources that do NOT require authentication, inspired by the public package search at https://scc.suse.com/packages .